I'm Bored, Let's Go...

 Coconut Curry Cauliflower Soup

-01/09/2015 by Judy 16 Comments
+by Judy

 This is an amazing Thai Coconut Curry Cauliflower Soup with Shrimp recipeThe awesome thing about this soup, besides being a cinch to make, is you can add all sorts of veggies or protein to it.
 I chose to keep it simple and used roasted shrimp with mine today.
-You could use chicken if you want, or no fish/poultry if you want to keep it vegetarian (use vegetable broth instead of chicken in that case).
+You could use chicken if you want, or no fish/poultry if you want to keep it plant based (use vegetable broth instead of chicken in that case).
 I also think the addition of potatoes or baby corn or carrots would be absolutely delicious in this soup.
 Whatever you’re in the mood for.
 It’s a very adaptable recipe!
 And…while I’m not an expert, I believe it fits into a low carb lifestyle (if you don’t add the coconut sugar).

 Thai Coconut Curry Cauliflower Soup